 Superintendents are innovators, constantly looking for new and better ways to achieve the goal of a well managed course that satisfies the discriminating golfer as well as being increasingly environmentally friendly.

 Many superintendents have joined forces with Audubon International to enhance environmental stewardship on their courses and have achieved designation as a Certified Audobon Cooperative Sanctuary.

-Whether they play at a professional tour course or a small rural community nine hole facility, golfer's have an interest in the condition of their course.
+Whether golfers play at a professional tour course or a small rural community nine hole facility, they have an interest in the condition of their course.
 When a new golf course opens and the public is interested in the layout and how it plays, who better than the golf course superintendent to have a discussion with?

 Course conditions are dependant on a myriad of factors, some controllable, and others not.
 A renovation or restoration of the course will have an impact as greens are rebuilt creating new putting surfaces.
 But even if the greens remain essentially the same, a change in the type of grass will have an effect on the golfers game as well.

 Working with mother nature is a constant challenge.
 Providing optimal playing conditions during prolonged periods of drought or rain dictate mowing schedules, pattern and heights, and the required applications necesarry to combat disease and promote healthy turf.

 Core aeration, topdressing, overseeding, syringing and frost delays are just some of the cultural practices employed to improve the quality of a course.
 While these maintenance activities are undertaken at times to cause the least possible delay, they are crucial to protecting the golf course.